 Under section 2(d) of the act it provides:

 When, at the desire of the promisor, the promisee or any other person has done or abstained from doing, or does or abstains from doing, or promises to do or to abstain from doing, something, such act or abstinence or promise is called a consideration for the promise:

-Recalling our previous example we can remember that the promisor offered 100 taka for the book and that is a consideration for that contract.
-Let’s make it more simple, When Rahim And Karim make a deal that Rahim shall provide Karim 100 apple and Karim for the same deal give Rahim a Hilsha fish, here both of them considered something [100 apples and a Hilsha fish] for this contract.
-Here are some points that can drown form that definition of consideration.
+Recalling our previous example, we can remember that the promisor offered 100 takas for the book and that is a consideration for that contract.
+Let’s make it more simple, When Rahim And Karim make a deal that Rahim shall provide Karim 100 apples, and Karim for the same deal give Rahim a Hilsha fish, here both of them consider something [100 apples and a Hilsha fish] for this contract.
+Here are some points that can draw from that definition of consideration.

 - That “something” could be any product or money or any other task or actor work that has some value, even it could be abstaining from doing something, for example; Rahim may abstain from building a high wall due to a contract with Karim.

-- It must be done at the desire of the promisor, that means that something must be a desire of the promisor and that desire would be understood via concent of promisor.
+- It must be done at the desire of the promisor, which means that something must be a desire of the promisor and that desire would be understood via consent of the promisor.

-Now, when the elements of Proposal and Consideration is there both of this combined as an Agreement as said under section 2(e); Every promise and every set of promises forming the consideration for each other is an Agreement.
+Now, when the elements of Proposal and Consideration are there both of these combined as an Agreement as said under section 2(e); Every promise and every set of promises forming the consideration for each other is an Agreement.

-So, now we have all the elements of a contract except one and that is that the contract must be enforceable by law. let’s make it simple.
-Can we come to an agreement to sell drugs? would it be considered as a contract?
+So, now we have all the elements of a contract except one and that is that the contract must be enforceable by law.
+Let’s make it simple.
+Can we come to an agreement to sell drugs?
+Would it be considered as a contract?
 The answer is yes that would be an agreement but would not be a contract as selling drugs is prohibited and illegal by Law.
-So that agreement would not get the status of the contract nor the interest (benefits) of contract can be enjoyed by the promisor or promisee.
+So that agreement would not get the status of the contract, nor the interest (benefits) of the contract can be enjoyed by the promisor or promisee.
 They would not present it before the court or get damages etc.